Mount Pleasant, South Australia: Facilities

-Mount Pleasant has a primary school, kindergarten, a district hospital, volunteer ambulance station, CFS (country fire service) station, butcher, general store, golf club, chemist, two bakeries, two pubs, hairdresser, showgrounds featuring the annual Mount Pleasant show, a weekly Saturday Farmer's market, caravan park, RSL and a football club.
+Mount Pleasant has a primary school, kindergarten, a district hospital, post office, CFS (country fire service) station, butcher, golf club, bowling club, tennis club, pharmacy, two bakeries, two pubs, two hairdressers, Wilksch`s garage, crash repair, showgrounds featuring the annual Mount Pleasant show, a weekly Saturday Farmer's market, caravan park, RSL and a football club.

 Transport

 A coach is operated from Tea Tree Plaza Interchange to Gumeracha and Mount Pleasant by Affordable Coachlines.
 A private coach service also goes from Birdwood to the Barossa Valley via Mount Pleasant.

-Mount Pleasant was once the terminus of the Mount Pleasant railway line which branched from the Adelaide to Murray Bridge line at Balhannah.
+Mount Pleasant was once the terminus of the South Australian Railways' Mount Pleasant railway line which branched from the Adelaide to Murray Bridge line at Balhannah.
 The line opened on 16 September 1918 and was closed on 4 March 1963, following improved road conditions via the Adelaide-Mannum Road.
+It was taken up shortly after.
 The former rail corridor can still be seen from a few roads, and is gradually being converted, from Balhannah towards Mount Pleasant, into a cycling, walking and horseback riding trail known as the Amy Gillett Bikeway.
 As of 2015, this conversion had reached Mount Torrens.